ianizaguirre/the-last-blockbuster/README.md

 * I have FontAwesome Pro, so some icons might not show if you dont create a .npmrc file in the repo root and set your personal authToken.

-After making an account and buying a PRO authToken, you can click here  [FontAwesome](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers#installing-pro) and follow the instructions for setting up your .npmrc file.
+After making an account and buying a PRO authToken, you can click [Here](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers#installing-pro) and follow the instructions for setting up your .npmrc file.

 For Example:

 ```
 // .npmrc